kdl-org/kdl/MODEL.md

 ### Node

-A node consists of three mandatory and two optional elements:
+A node consists of five elements:

 * a **name** being a Unicode string
-* an optional **tag** being a Unicode string
+* a **tag** being a Unicode string
 * a sequence of **arguments**, each being a [value](#value)
 * a set of **properties**, each consisting of
     * a name being Unicode string unique within the set
     * a [value](#value)
-* an optional list of **children** being a [document](#document)
+* a list of **children** being a [document](#document)

 ### Value

+A value consists of two elements:

+* a **tag** being a Unicode string

-A value is one of:
+and one one of:

 * a Unicode string
 * a **number**, being an arbitrary-precision, base-10 decimal number value
 * a **boolean**, being one of the special values *true* and *false*
 * the special value *null*

-## Application Notes
+## Implementation Notes

+### Extensions to the data model

+While valid implementations must support at least the elements described above, they *may* recognize and preserve additional information not captured in the data model, such as:

+* Line numbers and character position of parsed KDL syntax elements.

+* Comments and precise details of whitespace and node terminators.

+* Whether a tag is the empty string (`("")node)` or missing.
+KDL syntax allows nodes and values with and without tag.
+Both are identical in KDL data model.

+* Whether a node had an empty child list (`node {}`) or no child list at all.
+  KDL syntax allows both.
+KDL data model considers these identical.

+* The precise format of numbers, such as what radix they're specified in (`0x1a`), whether they are an integer or not (`1` vs `1.0`), the presence of underscores (`1_234`), etc. KDL syntax supports multiple ways to specify numbers.
+KDL data model does not differentiate number types.

+### Data binding

+The mapping of KDL elements to data elements of a particular programming or database languages is beyond the scope of this data model.
+Implementations should use tags as type annotations to map KDL data model instances to other type systems.

+### Limitations to the data model

-Implementations may want to limit the set of processable KDL documents by limiting properties of the data model such as the following:
+Implementations may choose to limit the set of processable KDL documents for technical reasons.
+Such limitations must be stated clearly to indicate a useful but incomplete support of KDL data model.
+Reasonable limitations include:

-* A node with empty string tag (e.g. `("")node`) differs from a node without tag (`node`).

-* A node with empty children (e.g. `node {}`) differs from a node without children (`node`).

-* KDL does not differ between integer numbers and numbers with fractional part nor does it define a fixed limit to the length or precision of numbers.

-* property names differ also if their distinct strings become equivalent after Unicode normalization.

-Applications must make clear whether they support full KDL data model or a specific subset and whether they modify KDL documents to fit to their limited model.
-Applications may further extend their document model with additional information such as line numbers beyond the scope of this specification.
+* Precision of numbers

+* Types of elements that can have tags (e.g. disallow tags for boolean values and `null`)

+* Unicode Normalization (e.g. collapse properties into one when their names are equivalent after normalization)

+Implementations must document how limitations to KDL model are applied when KDL document are read (e.g. give warnings and ignore unsupported elements).